18.6K people follow this city

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Brighton air is currently 1.1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Brighton air currently meets the WHO annual air quality guideline value

 Good 23 US AQI

 Good 35 US AQI

 Brighton is part of the city of Brighton and Hove, a former town situated on the southern coast of England, in the county of East Sussex.
 It is best known as a seaside resort and is positioned 76 kilometres south of London.
 In mid- 2019, the population was estimated as 290,885 people.